This past summer my sister and I planned a vacation together, with our children, both aged ten.

-Emilia-Romagna, known to be one of the best food destinations in the world, was high on our bucket list, but we weren’t satisfied that it would be blockbuster enough for the kids’ growing bucket list.
+Emilia-Romagna, known to be one of the best food destinations in the world, was high on our bucket list of places to visit in Italy for food, but we weren’t satisfied that it would be blockbuster enough for the kids’ growing bucket list.

-We decided on the Tuscan region so we could see Florence and other small legendary towns in the region, and of course we were very excited to dine at some exquisite restaurants in Tuscany!
+We decided on the Tuscan region so we could see Florence and other small legendary towns in and exciting places to visit Tuscany!

 When I first visited Florence with my husband in the year 2000, we went to ristorante Cibreo, and I remember it to be one of the most memorable meals of my life.

-It did not let us down with more incredible food to remember.
+It did not let us down with more incredible Tuscan food to remember.

 The kids had pasta with red sauce and my sister and I had a tray of hors d’oeuvres, called vassoio di antipasti, which is a fresh vegetable-based meal.
 Perfect complement to a hot July day in Florence.